Su'da: Biography

 In the Egyptian version, Su'da is captured and in mourning when Diyab proposes marriage to her.
 So smitten is he that he forgets his other intention in the storyline - that he was going to free his friend Mar'i who was a prisoner of the Berbers, so Su'da could marry him.
 She refuses Diyab and he is outraged; since she is his captive he "ordered his servants to increase the burden of labours".
 According to some versions of the epic Su'da writes a letter to a hero of the Berbers Al-Hasan, who fights Diyab and frees her.
 In other versions two Arab generals al-Hassan and Abu Zayd vow to rescue her after hearing about her situation - their action would divided the Arab force.
 A battle subsequently takes place between Arabs and Berbers, which is a draw.
-Usually the victor would have married Su'da, but because of the draw, it is decided that whoever wins a horse race will marry Su'da.
+Usually, the victor would have married Su'da, but because of the draw, it is decided that whoever wins a horse race will marry Su'da.
 Diyab wins the horse race, but Su'da continues to reject him by claiming that they are "kin".
 Diyab is angered by her continuous refusal and stabs her.
 The wound causes her to die and her life ends in Qayrawan.
 After her death, Mar'i decided he loved her after all and his grief drives him to insanity.
 Diyab is imprisoned for her murder but escapes.

 Historiography

-Since the Al-Sirah al-Hilaliyyah is an oral poem, there is no singular version of either the poem, nor the stories within it.
+Since the Al-Sirah al-Hilaliyyah is an oral poem, there is no singular version of either the poem or the stories within it.
 They vary from region to region and change and reflect according to the periods in which they are recalled.
-One of the interesting aspects of the epic, is its treatment of women and, according to Allen James Fromherz, "women such as Su'da were portrayed as even more noble than the Arab heroes themselves".
+One of the interesting aspects of the epic is its treatment of women and according to Allen James Fromherz, "women such as Su'da were portrayed as even more noble than the Arab heroes themselves".
 Comparisons have been drawn between Su'da and the character of Dido from The Aeneid.